Terms & Conditions, the TL;DR version

 Acceptance & Payment

-Submit your registration form
+- Submit your application form

-Meet our Essential Eligibility Criteria
+- Meet our Eligibility Criteria

-Receive confirmation that a space is available
+- Receive confirmation that a space is available

-The interview is an important part of the process — it helps ensure the group is a good fit for you, and that you’re a good fit for the group, so the journey is enriching for everyone.
+The conversation is an important part of the process — it helps ensure the group is a good fit for you, and that you're a good fit for the group, so the journey is enriching for everyone.

 Once accepted, the remaining balance is due within 30 days.
 If we don't receive full payment by then, we may need to release your place to someone else.